richardcornish/jQuery-Lead/README.md

 ## Options

-The plugin comes with reasonable default options: Wrap the first four words in `<span class="caps" />`.
+The plugin comes with reasonable default options: Wrap the first four words in `<span class="caps"></span>`.
 Feel free to customize it with these options:

 - `words`